fsnelder/Project-7-Minishell/README.md

 Thanks to my Minishell-partner https://github.com/mraasvel , I also learned the basics on CMake, Dockerfiles, Systemtesting and proper (header)file-management in larger projects.

+The program can be run by `make run'